 A kill switch is a must-have in a VPN.
 It ensures that if your connection to the VPN drops for any reason, VyprVPN will disconnect you from the internet to protect your IP address.

-A bonus for VyprVPN is the easily customizable option for its kill switch feature.
+A bonus for VyprVPN is its easily customizable kill switch.
 It allows you to choose how much control the kill switch has as well as how much traffic you want to be routed while it’s active.

 Split tunneling